-Bhutan follows a Tourism Policy is of getting more value and less Volume and does not wish to have crowded tourist places.
+Bhutan follows a Tourism Policy of getting more value and less Volume and does not wish to have crowded tourist places.
 Bhutan is a country that values its culture and tradition than money as such they want only educated and rich travelers

 Once you set your foot in Bhutan its beauty will stun you and will surely surprise your eyeballs.
 You will be mesmerized by the hospitality and beauty of the unventured valley from the first day of your Bhutan trip.

 Even after your return from Bhutan Vacations, you will feel the taste of Bhutanese cuisine on your tongue, hear the chimes in the shrines, feel the green filters in your eyes and smell the freshness in the air of Bhutan.

 Bhutan is a landlocked country and can be accessed only By Air, it is connected by some Entry points from the Indian side.
 There are only 2 Points for entry to Bhutan for the entire World.

 Pheutsholing By Road: After Mandatory Permit issued after Biometrics for Entry by Road to All tourists on Weekdays only.
 Though there are some more entry points from Assam a Tourist on Bhutan Holiday can enter Bhutan from this Entry gate Only.